 Now that I can build my static site and serve it up using Caddy inside a docker container, it's time to publish it to a server on the internet.
 If I didn't want to host other things with it, at this point, I'd just stop and throw it on a static host somewhere, either like github pages, gitlab pages or sourcehut pages.
 Or a shared hosting space at nearlyfreespeech.net.
 But I want to publish some larger file downloads also, and those are a poor fit for the software forges.
-They'd be a fine fit for nearlyfreespeech.net, but I'm under-using my VPS with plenty of space and transfer capacity, and moving the downloads there wouldn't let me reduce its size or decommission it, so using it is a better option.
+They'd be a fine fit for nearlyfreespeech.net, but would increase my storage and transfer bill there while I'm under-using my VPS with plenty of space and transfer capacity.
+Paying to move the downloads to NFSN wouldn't let me reduce the VPS size or decommission it, so using the VPS feels like a better option.
 Here's how I'm using kamal to do that.

 Container Registries